 Purchasing Neutral Grain Spirit

 Now, what can they do with NGS to make it fit the craft definition?
-Well, if they’re adding flavoring elements or doing any barrel aging or blending they are using expertise, art and science to create a finished product.
+Well, if they’re adding flavoring elements (gin) or doing any barrel aging or blending they are using expertise, art and science to create a finished product.
 It might be helpful to revisit The Crafty Cask definition of craft.
 We consider them craft as long as the distiller is independently owned, the owners live within driving distance of their distillery (hands-on is key!) and there’s some level of art on top of the science (all machinery with no judgment is not craft).

 So starting with a base spirit and then layering on craft and focusing your energy where your passionate is not a problem to us.
 Especially since even selecting the base spirit takes some art and judgment itself.
 Not all NGS is not created equal.
 I, for example really prefer corn NGS to grape NGS as a base when I’ve tried them straight…but I have no clue if corn NGS would make a better gin for my palette than grape would!
 That’s what my friendly craft distillers are for.
 When it comes to shopping, these bottles will typically say “blended by” or “made by” because while they didn’t distill the spirit they did something else to it beyond just bottling or producing it.
+In the case of Gin, however, often the producer is actually redistilling as well.

 Contract Distilling is the best of both worlds for newly starting out distilleries, in my opinion.
 It helps them keep their start-up costs low but also gives them more input and influence into the final spirit.
 Essentially contract distilling is when distiller A asks Distiller B, who has their own in-house distillery to make their spirit for them.
 Distiller A gets input and Distiller B gets to experiment to make something different and new.
 Win-win!
 Sometimes this could simply be a partnership to create that base, NGS-like, spirit with a bit more input.
 Other times it could be a more complete production collaboration with Distillery B not only creating the liquid, but also helping with the blending, flavoring and aging in accordance with Distillery A’s input.
 Usually it’s somewhere in between those extremes.
 This is also a great way for Distillery A to learn before investing in their own distillery.